 The academic policies of the School are designed to ensure that all students meet the school’s academic standards for successful program completion and eventual licensure.
 Students are advised to be thoroughly familiar with these policies since they will be accountable for strict adherence to all academic policies and for maintenance of the ethical and legal standards of the School.

-The minimum residency requirement is 27 to 33 nursing credits.
+The residency requirement is 44 credits.
 Comparable liberal arts and science courses may be accepted for transfer credit on a case-by-case basis.
 Once enrolled, all liberal arts and science courses must be completed at the school.

 Time Requirements for Program Completion